rajanil/msCentipede/README.md

 We will now describe in detail how to use this software using an example dataset of CTCF motif instances on chromosome 10 in hg19 coordinates is provided in `test/CTCF_chr10_motifs.txt.gz`.
 DNase-seq data for the GM12878 cell line (bam and bai files) can be downloaded from ENCODE to `test/` (in the following instructions, we assume the data files are named [Gm12878_Rep1.bam]() and [Gm12878_Rep2.bam]())

 The software is designed to run in two separate steps.
-In the first step, optimal values for the model parameters are estimated and, in the second step, posterior probability of factor binding is inferred.
+In the first step, optimal values for the model parameters are estimated using a subset of all motif instances.
+In the second step, posterior probability of factor binding is inferred for all motif instances.
 Since accurate estimates of model parameters can be obtained using 5000-10000 motif instances, this enables efficient inference for those transcription factors that have orders of magnitude more motif instances genomewide.
 If more motif instances are available in the file than the value of the flag `--batch`, then `batch` number of motif instances that have the highest PWM score are used in learning model parameters.

 ### Key Inputs